 It is possible to create a database when initiating the MariaDB container.
 This can be done through injected environment variables which we specify in /data/env_variables/mysql_credentials.

 # set root password for querying inside the container MYSQL_ROOT_PASSWORD=root-pw

 # this will be your new DB and the credentials you use to initiate your WordPress

-Now being still in the root folder we can download WordPress:
+Now being still in the root folder of the repository we can download WordPress:

 curl -sL http://wordpress.org/latest.tar.gz | tar --strip 1 -xz -C data/wp/www

 Navigate to our WordPress installation folder and copy the wp-config-sample.php and edit it.
 If you are still in your root folder it should look like this: